 From the Museum of Ice Cream in San Francisco to the Rose Mansion in NYC, Instagram pop-ups have been increasingly popular in the age of the influencer.
 These “selfie factories” are created for people to elevate their pictures (and thus social media/blogs) through the use of creative and interactive backdrops.
 I was invited to check out the newest one – Happy Place in Boston – a couple days before it was open to the public.
-Since posting on Instagram featuring my favorite shots from our visit, I’ve gotten a lot of questions about what it’s really like in these places, so I thought I’d make a Happy Place review with my real thoughts on them.
+Since posting on Instagram featuring my favorite shots from our visit, I’ve gotten a lot of questions about what it’s really like in these places.
+I almost didn’t post this, but I want to be more real lately so here are my real thoughts on the reality of selfie factories.

 I’ve only been to two of these so far – Happy Place and Rose Mansion.
 When we went to the Rose Mansion we thought it was really cool in theory: a whole floor full of nothing but incredible backdrops for our instagram and blog!
 But the reality left something to be desired.
 The lighting was often fluorescent and unflattering, and the scene inside looked very different from the photos we had seen on social media.
 It was clear that there were only a couple of rooms that really worked, especially if you’re adept at editing your photos after-the-fact, but the majority of the settings wouldn’t really work for high-quality shots on a curated instagram feed.